Configuring Activity Rules

 Let's assume that you have created the following three activity type groups and assigned the activity types to them:

-Now you want to define that the activity types of the Plan group can be created as root elements, the activity types of the Campaign A coordinated series of marketing activities aimed at achieving a specific marketing goal. group as descendants.
+Now you want to define that the activity types of the Plan group can be created as root elements, the activity types of the Campaign group as descendants.
 The activity types of the Tactic group should only be available as descendants of the Campaign group:

 You define these relationships, shown in the previous image with the purple connections, by rules.
 Note that the rule always states who is parent in the hierarchy, shown here by the wider part of the link.